 My Lords, why does the Minister think that so few cases have been investigated and so few prosecutions brought?
 Is there some failure on the part of the authorities, or is it the case that, while we must always remain vigilant and a greater police presence at polling stations is one way to do that, this crime is committed on very few occasions?

 The noble Lord is quite correct to say that there are relatively few convictions.
 According to the Electoral Commission report for the past year there were 200 allegations of personation in the past four years.
-He asks the good question: why it is difficult to prosecute?
+He asks the good question: why is it difficult to prosecute?
 If you think about it, if you go to a polling station and try to vote and you find that somebody else has already voted in your name and you are disfranchised, it is quite difficult to find out who voted in your place.
 That may be one reason why there are relatively few prosecutions in the case of personation.
 The introduction of voter ID would of course reduce the risk to a minimum.

 Is my noble friend aware that there is still one weakness on the register, namely that of students who are on the register both at their university and at home?
 Should this not be looked at?
 I talk as a former honourable Member for a university town who at the time had a majority of 142.